FY 2014 Grant Announcement: (Initial)

 Projects may focus on methods of working with records in any format, including born-digital records.
 Projects designed to publish historical records must focus on innovative methods of presenting archival records as primary sources.
 The Commission does not fund projects focused on artifacts or books.
 For a comprehensive list of the Commission's limitations on funding, please see What We Do and Do Not Fund.
 Applications that consist entirely of ineligible activities will not be considered.

 A grant normally is for one to three years.
-The Commission expects to make one to three grants of between $50,000 and $150,000.
-The total amount allocated to this category is up to $250,000.
+The Commission expects to make up to six grants of between $50,000 and $150,000.
+The total amount allocated to this category is up to $500,000.

 The Commission requires that grant recipients acknowledge NHPRC grant assistance in all publications and other products that result from its support.